-Needed materials: Acetone, sanding block, Hawk Filler, acid safe disposable brushes
+Needed materials: Acetone, sanding block, Hawk Epoxy, acid safe disposable brushes

-Make sure blisters are drained and grind blister deep enough to remove damaged material beneath the gelcoat.
-Increase area as needed until all laminate around is sound.
-Clean area and allow to dry.
+Make sure the blisters are drained and grind them deep enough to remove any damaged material beneath the gelcoat.
+Increase size of ground area as needed until all the laminate around the blister is sound.
+Clean the entire area and allow it time to dry.

-Hawk Filler goes on like putty to fill, patch, seal or rebuild aluminum, wood, concrete, fiberglass and steel.
+Hawk Epoxy is a low viscosity epoxy system that makes fiberglass repair easy for everyone!
+Equipped with a wide variety of Catalysts and fillers, you can mix up the exact epoxy batch needed for almost any job. goes on like putty to fill, patch, seal or rebuild aluminum, wood, concrete, fiberglass and steel.
 Hawk Filler can be drilled, tapped, or machined.

 Mix on a non-porous surface.
 Do not mix on cardboard, paper-based and/or porous surface.
 Wear tight-fitting rubber gloves.
 Using equal parts of Part A and Part B, mix thoroughly to even uniform color.
 Mix using a putty knife, trowel or spatula.
 Apply immediately after mixing.